preprocess_signals Module

 pathNames = EMGFlow.make_paths()

-filePath = os.path.join(pathNames['Raw'], '01', 'sample_data_01.csv')
+filePath = os.path.join(pathNames['raw'], '01', 'sample_data_01.csv')

 Signal = EMGFlow.read_file_type(filePath, 'csv')

-FSignal = EMGFlow.apply_fill_missing(Signal, 'EMG_zyg')
+FSignal = EMGFlow.apply_fill_missing(Signal, 'EMG_zyg')apply_gaussian_smooth

 Description